okbob/plpgsql_check/README.md

 ## Note

-There is another very good PLpgSQL profiler - https://bitbucket.org/openscg/plprofiler (Missing) [PAVEL]???
-Is this: https://github.com/glynastill/plprofiler
+There is another very good PLpgSQL profiler - https://github.com/glynastill/plprofiler

 My extension is designed to be simple for use and practical.
 Nothing more or less.